Wednesday, September 5

-Original artwork in the exhibition as well as prints are available for sale, with a portion of the proceeds benefiting the Library.
+Framed and unframed botanical artwork is available for sale with a portion of the proceeds benefitting the Library.

 General Exhibit Information

 The Helen Crocker Russell Library of Horticulture is recognized as one of the finest horticultural resources

 in the nation.
 Its 27,000-volume collection ranges from new gardening titles to antique herbals.
 The

 Library is open, free of charge, from 10am–4pm, every day except Tuesdays and holidays.